 Where ravaging tentacles explore the female student body

 The short story is a narrative of interrelated events, involving a conflict and a resolution.
-Due to it’s length, every word must be exact and every event significant.
+Due to its length, every word must be exact and every event significant.
 Most short stories revolve around a single incident, a few characters in one locale and a rather circumscribed period of time.
 Because of its brevity, the short story aims at the unity of effect.

 This is an essential element in every short story.
 The conflict tells of some type of struggle: Man against Man, man against society, man against his environment, or man against himself.
 It may be physical or psychological, but whatever it is, it propels the story on to its final solution.
 The resolution of the conflict should be in keeping with the makeup of the characters, the influence of the environment, or whatever dominant element is suggested in the conflict.
 In order for the story to be successful, the reader must be aware of the conflict and must share in the revelation which the author suggests as the proper resolution.